 Several days during the summer are set aside for accepted students to visit campus in order to aid in the transition to College life.
-Opportunities are available to meet with the Graduation Coaches, complete placement testing, meet with Enrollment Services, and take care of other details.
+Opportunities are available to meet with Faculty Advisors, complete placement testing, meet with Enrollment Services, and take care of other details.